 Following [Bai93], a typical key pattern will often be a coherent composition of isosceles right-angled triangles to which a border line needs to be added, see Figure 2 left.

 Moreover, note that the smooth borders must be produced by triangle hypotenuses.
 In particular, the top and bottom border triangles have horizontal hypotenuses, whereas the hypotenuses of all other triangles are vertical.
 This suggests a division into square tiles as indicated in Figure 2 right, which also takes care of drawing the border lines.
-The resulting set of basic tiles (modulo reflections and 90° rotations) is shown in Figure 3.
-At first glance, the last two of the five tiles appear to be identical to the preceding two.
-There are, however, subtle differences, for two reasons.
-First, key patterns have two different types of corners since a corner is obtained by so-called mitring, which means reflecting a basic triangle at one of its shorter sides; compare, e.g., the two right corners of a pattern in Figure 2.
-Secondly, a line always comes with a thickness, and where a hand-drawn line lies on the connecting sides of two tiles, then each of the graphic tiles gets a line of half the thickness.
-Thus, the two middle tiles d_1 and d_2 in Figure 3 have a short line at a 135° angle that is not present in the last two tiles, and in tile d'1 the left corner of its left black triangle is pointed.
+The resulting set of basic tiles (modulo reflections and $90^{\circ}$ rotations) is shown in Figure 3.

-Fig. 2.
-Division of a key pattern into triangles (left) and squares (right)
+Figure 2: Division of a key pattern into triangles (left) and squares (right)